frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 "Alstair?
 He used to smell like ink and oranges," Sim murmured, more to himself than us.
 “When I was a boy, he would send me letters.
 Looking back, I think he was afraid our official tutor was ommiting things.
 Is he still at court?”

 “He is, and is still loyal to Roderick.
-Your connection to Alstair may carry weight—or nothing at all.
+Your connection to Alstair may carry weight, or nothing at all.
 But it's better than silence I get.
 And persuasion tends to work best before the city begins to burn.”
 Lugosi folded his hands.
-“If you can get his ear, perhaps—just perhaps—he can see to it that Roderick hears the truth before both Trenti and Ariel are lost.”
+“If you can get his ear, perhaps he can see to it that Roderick hears the truth before both Trenti and Ariel are lost.”

 “Auri,” I corrected, tightly.
 “Not Ariel.”

-Lugosi merely regarded me — too polite to argue, too political to yield outright.
-But still, it landed.
+Lugosi merely regarded me, his manner too polite to argue and yet too political to yield outright.
+Still, it landed.

 He didn’t look away when he replied.

-“Roderick is no saint.
-But the court he holds together is a graverled spiderweb.
-If he falls, it collapses—a dozen little tyrannies snapping at what’s left.”
+Roderick is no saint.
+But the court he keeps is a patchwork of glass, each shard brittle beneath the surface.
+If he falls, it collapses, and a dozen little tyrannies snap at what’s left behind.

-I thought of her then—not Ariel, seated at a king’s right hand, face scrubbed clean and voice folded neat as linen.

-Auri, who once named the stars like friends.
+I thought of her then, though not as Ariel, regal and composed beside some gilded throne, her face scrubbed clean and her voice as gentle and orderly as pressed linen.
+I thought instead of Auri, who once named the stars like friends.
 Auri, who wore the Underthing like a second skin.
-Who taught me how to listen to silence.
-To speak without breaking something fragile.
+She taught me how to listen to silence, and how to speak without breaking something fragile.

 I had shown her how to nod at the world without letting it devour her.
 That had been our secret.